Barcelona Summer Program

 In this course, we study a broad sweep of the history of sexuality from the distant to the recent past.
 We examine a variety of topics and cultures, from different perspectives—sexuality as social practice, sexuality as ideology, and sexuality as identity—and through a variety of topics, including marriage, gender relations, homoeroticism, prostitution, and pornography.
 We explore the varieties of se3 units)

-- HIST 798: Directed Readings (3 units) - Graduate students only*
+- HIST 798: Directed Readings (3 units) - Only graduate students and includes additional assignments*

 * Students interested in registering for HIST 798 and HIST 582 must contact Professor Kuefler before applying to the program.

 HOUSING AND MEALS

 Apartments vary in size generally from two to three bedrooms and students usually share a bedroom with another CEA participant.
 Apartment décor and age also vary.
 Bedrooms have twin beds and basic storage furniture, and bedding and linens will be provided.
 Towels are not included.
 All apartments have an equipped kitchen, bathroom and living/dining area.
 No meals are included with this housing option.

 Apartments are located all around the city and students typically share the building with local residents of all ages, families, elderly people, etc. Public transportation to the facilities is easily accessible throughout the city and students should expect to commute to campus every day.
 The commute time from student housing to the CEA Barcelona Center varies; however, it typically does not exceed 40 minutes maximum.
 One T-10 transportation pass will be provided for each student, valid for 10 single journey rides on public transportation.
 Students are responsible for transportation costs beyond this.